Other collections at the museums

 Northampton Borough Council is the custodian of the Northamptonshire Regimental and Northamptonshire Yeomanry collections.
 The collections reflect both the military and civilian aspects of these services.

+Due to our major museum expansion project, unfortunately we have to suspend our enquiries service and loans from the collection.
+We will continue to accept enquiries related to the shoe collection, but these will have a longer response time.
 We also have an extensive specialist reference library.
-If you have any enquiries relating to our collection, please contact firstname.lastname@example.org or 01604 838111.
+If you have any enquiries relating to our shoe collection, please contact [email protected] or 01604 838111.